vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  setgid(0); setuid(0);
  system("/bin/bash -p"); }

 However, if we have a unprivileged user, it is always better to check whether /bin/sh is the original binary or a symlink to /bin/bash or /bin/dash.
-If it's a symlink to bash,it won't provide us suid privileges, bash automatically drops its privileges when it's being run as suid (another security mechanism to prevent executing scripts as suid).
+If it's a symlink to bash, it won't provide us suid privileges, bash automatically drops its privileges when it's being run as suid (another security mechanism to prevent executing scripts as suid).
 So, it might be good idea to copy dash or sh to the remote system, suid it and use it.

 More details can be found at `Common Pitfalls When Writing Exploits <http://www.mathyvanhoef.com/2012/11/common-pitfalls-when-writing-exploits.html>`_